oroinc/documentation/backend/api/actions.rst

 This action has the following processor groups:

 .. csv-table::
     :header: "Group Name","Responsibility of Processors","Description"
     :widths: 15, 15, 30

-   "initialize","The context initialization","Also, the processors from this group are executed during the generation of the API documentation."
+    "initialize","Context initialization","Processors from this group are executed during the generation of the API documentation."
-   "resource_check","Checking whether the requested resource type is accessible via API.","--" "normalize_input","Preparing the input data for use by processors from the next groups.","--" "security_check","Checking whether access to the requested resource is granted.","When you add a new processor to the **security_check** group of the `get <#get-action>`__ action, add it to this group as well.
+    "resource_check","Checking whether the requested resource type is accessible via API.","--" "normalize_input","Preparing the input data to be used by processors from the next groups.","--" "security_check","Checking whether access to the requested resource is granted.","When you add a new processor to the **security_check** group of the `get <#get-action>`__ action, add it to this group as well.
 This is necessary because the **VIEW** permission is checked here: the updated entity should be returned in the response, and the **security_check** group of the `get <#get-action>`__ action is disabled by the **oro_api.update.load_normalized_entity** processor."
-   "load_data","Loading an request data to the storage.","--" "save_data","Creating an asynchronous batch operation.","--" "finalize","Adding the required response headers.","--" "normalize_result","Building the action result.","The processors from this group are executed even if an exception has been thrown by any processor from previous groups.
+    "load_data","Loading a request data to the storage.","--" "save_data","Creating an asynchronous batch operation.","--"
+    "finalize","Adding the required response headers.","--"
+    "normalize_result","Building the action result.","The processors from this group are executed even if a processor from previous groups throws an exception.
 For implementation details, see |NormalizeResultActionProcessor|."

 The following diagram shows the main data flow for this action:

 .. image:: /img/backend/api/update_list.png
    :alt: Data flow for update_list action

-For examples of usage, see the ``handleUpdateList`` method of |RequestActionHandler|.
+See the ``handleUpdateList`` method of |RequestActionHandler| as an example.

 .. _get-subresource-action:

 get_subresource Action
 ^^^^^^^^^^^^^^^^^^^^^^

-This action retrieves an entity (for "to-one" relationship) or a list of entities (for "to-many" relationship) connected to the entity by a given association.
+This action retrieves an entity (for the "to-one" relationship) or a list of entities (for the "to-many" relationship) connected to the entity by a given association.
 For more details, see the |JSON:API: Fetching Resources| section of the JSON:API specification.

 The route name for REST API: ``oro_rest_api_subresource``.